 Keeps to their schedule by starting each day with the morning announcements, attends their remote lessons, and progresses through the content at their pace during the day content is assigned.

 Next Steps & Additional Information

-Should your child's Stable Group or the school move to distance learning, this remote learning schedule would change to a full distance learning schedule (more streamed course content. etc.)
+Should your child's cohort or the school move to distance learning, the optional remote learning schedule would change to a full distance learning schedule (more streamed course content, etc.).